Purvak-10/Machine-Learning/Social-Finance-Lending-Model/readme.md

 - Voting Classifier

 ## Finally
-In the end, we found Voting Classifier is the best algorithm with accurecy score = 97.97 and with f1_score = 98 %
+We found after sampling voting classifier is the best algorithm with accuracy score = 97.97 and with f1_score = 98 %